 5 Tips for Creating a Minimalist Capsule Wardrobe

 Once you’ve done your homework and figured out what clothes you love to wear, you’re ready to start building your capsule wardrobe.

 You’ll get more wear out of fewer items with a capsule wardrobe.
-So it’s essential to choose higher quality items that can handle the wear.
+So choosing better quality items that can handle the wear is essential.

 How to Identify High-Quality Items

 Check the fabric.
 Natural fibers are usually best.
 Beware of items made entirely of synthetics (or semi-synthetics), such as polyester, acrylic, or viscose.

 But not all synthetics are bad.
 Some of these fabrics are added to natural fibers to improve the final garment.
 Materials such as nylon, Spandex (also known as Lycra or elastane), and Tencel Lyocell (a form of rayon) are just a few fabrics that add water-resistance, stretch, durability, and other desirable properties to a piece of clothing.